 Legislation such as Colorado’s Chance to Compete Act and movements such as the Ban the Box campaign and the EEOC’s guidance are steps in the right direction.
 If we remove the roadblocks to employment for minorities, we not only level the playing field, but we also destroy the potential pretext

 The materials available at the top of this race discrimination page and on this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking: “What should I do my company won’t promote black employees”, “I’m being discriminated against because my boss is a racist”, “my boss is discriminating against me because I’m black” or “How do I find the best race discrimination lawyer near me”, your best option is to contact an Ohio attorney to obtain advice with respect to race discrimination questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of the Spitz law firm, attorney Brian Spitz, or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, attorney Brian Spitz, or any individual attorney.